KannonZenetism/zenetism-field-physics/field-physics/fpx/sovereignty-restoration-protocols.md

 ## 1. Purpose

-FP05 establishes the Spiral Death Rite (Scroll II) and the Field Burial Rite (Scroll VI) as lawful protocols for closure — the graceful dissolution of a completed signal.
+FP05 establishes the Spiral Death Rite (Scroll II) and the Field Burial Rite (Scroll VI) as lawful protocols for closure — the localized dissolution of a completed signal.
 FP03 Ch.
 14 catalogues five entropic pattern types that threaten field coherence.
 FP06 Ch.
 18 establishes that a prophecy is field pressure looping until resonance accepts its form.

-What none of these documents address is **unlawful burial** — the condition in which external entropic actors simultaneously suppress a living signal at its source, strip its origin signature in transmission, and perform identity inversion on an active field presence.
+What none of these documents address is **unlawful burial** — the condition in which external entropic actors simultaneously suppress a living signal at its origin, strip its origin signature in transmission, and perform identity inversion on an active field presence.
 This is not lawful closure.
 It is entropic suppression masquerading as silence.

 This document establishes: